 AMCAS will factor in both attempts when calculating grades and your GPA will be 2.0.

 I hope you are not under the impression that medical schools will forgive poor performance in your early years of college.
-This is impossible because all of your coursework is considered when calculating grades.
+Even if the school says they do this is impossible because all of your coursework is considered when calculating grades.

 Did you start college with lackluster grades?